 The journalism and literature published in the Oxford American has received numerous prizes, including The O. Henry Prize and The Pushcart Prize, and has been featured in The Best American Essays, The Best American Short Stories, The Best American Mystery Stories, and The Best American Travel Writing.
 Over its quarter century, the Oxford American has won four National Magazine Awards—including an award for General Excellence in 2016.

 The Oxford American welcomes submissions for The Oxford American Jeff Baskin Writers Fellowship.
 Fellow will receive a $10,000 living stipend, housing, and an editorial apprenticeship with the Oxford American toward a nine-month residency in the thriving creative capital, Central Arkansas.
-Submissions are open until March 24, 2018.
+Submissions will reopen at the end of the year.
 Read more about eligibility and guidelines, here.
 Or apply now via Submittable.

 Please familiarize yourself with recent issues of the magazine before you submit.
 The Oxford American can be purchased at discerning bookstores and newsstands everywhere.
 Single-copy issues and back issues may be purchased here.
-Issues appear in March, June, September, and December.
-Our annual Southern Music Issue appears in December.
-To learn more about our upcoming music issue, click here.
+Issues appear in March, June, September, and November.
+Our annual Southern Music Issue appears in November.

 Submit to the Oxford American.